SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 Commands go into `DrawingCanvasBatcher<TPixel>`.

 The batcher exists so the canvas does not need to talk to the backend for every single API call.
-It accumulates work until a flush boundary is reached.
+It accumulates work until a timeline boundary is reached.

-The flush boundary usually comes from:
+The replay boundary usually comes from:

-- explicit `Flush()`
+- explicit `Flush()`, which seals the current command range
-- `Process(...)`, which needs read-modify-write behavior
+- `Apply(...)`, which needs read-modify-write behavior
+- `RenderScene(...)`, which inserts an existing retained scene into the timeline
 - disposal of the owning canvas

-### Step 3: Flush prepares commands
+### Step 3: The batcher prepares commands

-When the batcher flushes, it prepares every command.
+When the root canvas is disposed, or when the caller creates a retained scene, the batcher seals any pending commands and prepares the command buffer.
 This is where the architecture does the heavy shared work that would otherwise be duplicated across backends.

-For a typical path-based command, preparation does the following in concept:
+For a typical path-based command, canvas preparation does the following in concept:

 1. transform the source path into its final geometry space
 2. if a pen is present, expand the stroke to fill geometry
 3. apply clip paths
-4. build or reuse prepared geometry
-5. transform the brush into the same prepared geometry space
+4. transform the brush into the same command space
-6. recompute bounds and raster interest
+5. leave backend-specific retained geometry construction to `CreateScene(...)`

 This is the architectural center of gravity.
 It is the shared normalization stage that makes the backends simpler.

-### Step 4: The backend executes a prepared scene
+### Step 4: The backend creates and renders scenes

-After preparation, the batcher creates a `CompositionScene` and calls `backend.FlushCompositions(...)`.
+After preparation, disposal replay walks the canvas timeline in order.
+Command-range entries become short-lived retained scenes through `backend.CreateScene(...)`, and those scenes are then rendered through `backend.RenderScene(...)`.

 From that point the CPU and GPU paths diverge.

-The CPU backend lowers the scene into a row-oriented retained representation through `FlushScene` and then composites into memory.
+The CPU backend lowers each command batch into a row-oriented retained representation through `FlushScene` during `CreateScene(...)` and then composites into memory during `RenderScene(...)`.

-The WebGPU backend lowers the same scene into its staged GPU representation, uploads resources, and dispatches GPU work.
+The WebGPU backend encodes each command batch into its retained GPU representation during `CreateScene(...)`, then uploads render-scoped resources and dispatches GPU work during `RenderScene(...)`.

 The architecture is successful if both backends can differ dramatically here without needing the public canvas model itself to fork.